Stockdale, Pennsylvania: Demographics

-Of the 251 households 22.7% had children under the age of 18 living with them, 51.4% were married couples living together, 9.6% had a female householder with no husband present, and 33.1% were non-families.
-29.5% of households were one person and 13.1% were one person aged 65 or older.
+Of the 251 households that were documented during the federal census, 22.7% had children under the age of eighteen living with them, 51.4% were married couples living together, 9.6% had a female householder with no husband present, and 33.1% were non-families.
+29.5% of households were one-person households and 13.1% were one-person households with residents who were aged sixty-five or older.

 The average household size was 2.21 and the average family size was 2.72.

-The age distribution was 16.9% under the age of 18, 7.4% from 18 to 24, 27.4% from 25 to 44, 26.7% from 45 to 64, and 21.6% 65 or older.
-The median age was 44 years.
-For every 100 females, there were 94.7 males.
-For every 100 females age 18 and over, there were 96.2 males.
+The age distribution was 16.9% of residents who were under the age of eighteen, 7.4% who were aged eighteen to twenty-four, 27.4% who were aged twenty-five to forty-four, 26.7% who were aged forty-five to sixty-four, and 21.6% who were aged sixty-five or older.
+The median age was forty-four years.

+For every one hundred females, there were 94.7 males.
+For every one hundred females who were aged eighteen or older, there were 96.2 males.